 Training in practical techniques of physical intervention may be required for specific staff where there is a significant likelihood of them needing to intervene physically due to the nature of the pupil (or pupils) that they are working with.
 Where there is an identified need for such training, staff will be trained by an approved instructor.
 At present, staff are supported through Team Teach, current trained staff are listed in the office and previously.
-(NB there is no legal requirement for staff to be trained in the use of practical training are supported to the practical training are supported to techniques so staff may exercise their legal right to physically intervene even if they have not had such training.
+(NB there is no legal requirement for staff to be trained in the use of practical techniques so staff may exercise their legal right to physically intervene even if they have not had such training.
 However, they would still need to demonstrate that their intervention was reasonable and proportionate).